The Facebook logo The X.com logo The Maryland.gov logo

 Vote Early

 If you prefer to vote in person, for the Gubernatorial Primary Election, early voting centers will be open from Thursday, June 11, 2026 through Thursday, June 18, 2026 from 7:00 am until 8:00 pm, including Saturday and Sunday.
-You may vote early at any early voting center in your jurisdiction of residence.
+You may vote early at any early voting center in your county of residence.

 Vote on Election Day